smartdevicelink/sdl_app_library_guides/docs/Video Streaming for Navigation Apps/Video Streaming - iOS/index.md

 ```
 ~|

-!!!
-NOTE
-`streamingRange = SDLVideoStreamingRange()` is deprecated with the release of SDL v8+.
-We recommend using other appropriate init methods to avoid any video streaming issues.
-!!!

 #### Setting the Video Streaming Ranges
 Once you have configured a supported video streaming range, you can use it to set the `supportedPortraitStreamingRange` or `supportedLandscapeStreamingRange` properties when you are configuring the `SDLStreamingMediaConfiguration`.